 Obscure Tooltips

+Obscure Tooltips is a client-side mod that enhances item tooltips with animated visual and particle effects, making rarer items more vibrant and eye-catching.
 The information provided here is intended to help understand the core concepts of the mod and customize it to your needs.

 This wiki is relevant only for version 3.0.0 and above.